 The application of this Plan is mandatory for all eligible insureds.
 Any action taken to evade the application of an experience modifier will be subject to investigation by the Department and action permitted by law may be taken.

-At least 60 days prior to the anniversary rating date, the company insuring all or part of a risk shall furnish one copy of the experience modifier calculation, free of charge, to the insured.
+At least 60 days prior to the anniversary rating date, the company insuring all or part of a risk shall make available a copy of the experience modifier calculation, free of charge, to the insured.
 A plain language transmittal letter shall be sent to the insured explaining the modifier calculation, the insured's right of appeal, and advising that one copy of the unit statistical data used in the calculation will be furnished to the insured upon request, at no charge.

 If entities combinable for experience rating purposes are written by more than one insurance company, the insurance company writing the policy with the greatest amount of premium is responsible for calculating the experience modifier using all of the experience for all of the combinable entities.